EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bNoHealingInCombat
 Prevent use of aid items that heal HP or limbs while in [Danger].
+Options (No Healing In Combat): sNoHealingItemsInCombatMessage - corner message shown when attempting to heal in combat

 bHideRanksInTraitMenu
 Hide 'Ranks' in the description for traits in the Trait menu, since it's a holdover from the LevelUp menu perk selection screen.